darkartaudio/dragonaut/README.md

 If I return to this project in the future, I'd like to revamp the `Combat` phase of the game, changing the display to a side-view with space between the character and enemy.
 This would create some real estate to use for attack animations.

 ### MORE COMPLEX LEVELS, EXTENDED GAMEPLAY
-I'd also like to use this game engine to build some longer, more complex levels to figure out.
+I'd like to use this game engine to build some longer, more complex levels, with new items and enemy types.

 ---